sabq4org/sabq.news/replit.md

 **Key Frontend Features**
 - Home page with featured articles and category filtering
 - Article detail pages with AI summaries and comment sections
-- User profile with reading history and bookmarks
+- User profile with reading history, bookmarks, and settings
+- User registration system with profile completion flow
 - Dashboard for content creators and editors
 - WYSIWYG article editor with AI-powered title generation
 - Responsive design with mobile-first approach